Southampton 2018/19 Home And Away Jerseys Released

 The stripes are altered to fit in a white Under Armour on the right breast, across from the club crest.

+The full kit has black shorts with red and black striped socks.

-The away jersey is based from the 1975/76 team, who’ve recorded a famous victory against Manchester United in the 1976 FA Cup Final.
+The away jersey is based on the jersey from the 1975/76 team, who’ve recorded a famous victory against Manchester United in the 1976 FA Cup Final.
 The jersey has the same template as the home, but less details.
 Blue sleeves and shoulders are placed over a yellow body.

 The inner collar is the same as in the home as well.